harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 Harness recommends you create the following resources at the Account level.
 This enables you to use them across all projects and pipelines in the account.

-* Harness delegate — Required to run builds in your Kubernetes infrastructure.
+* Harness Delegate — Required to run builds in your Kubernetes infrastructure.
 * Secret for Git access credentials — Required to set up a codebase connector.
 * Git codebase connector — Required if you want to scan a codebase in your pipeline.
 * Docker Hub connector — Required to download images needed to run the pipeline.